 Both Levonelle and ellaOne is 95% effective up to 12 hours after unprotected sex.
 After 48 hours, the effectiveness of Levonelle reduces to 58%.
 However, ellaOne, is up to 95% effective up to 120 hours after intercourse.
 So if it has been over 12 hours since the unprotected sex, ellaOne may be more effective.
 Not taking the pills as directed can diminish their effectiveness.

-No. Emergency contraceptives are not the same as abortion pills.
-While it may stop the pregnancy from happening, it cannot work if the user is already pregnant.
+No. Emergency contraceptives (morning-after pills) are not the same as abortion pills.
+While it may stop the pregnancy from happening, it cannot does not terminate a pregnancy.
 Taking emergency contraceptive after pregnancy does not cause abortion or miscarriage.
-You will need to seek out your health professional in that case.